099: Accounts Receivable Funding for Big Orders | Product Startup

 099: Accounts Receivable Funding for Big Orders

 Steven is the Founder and CEO of FundThrough, a North American accounts receivable firm that has provided billions of dollars in bridge funding to help small businesses scale.
 His firm is also a fellow recipient of the Best Places to Work Award.
-Today Steven is going to share some valuable knowledge on how inventors, startups, and small manufacturers can understand how big buyers like wholesalers, distributors, and retailers use credit terms when purchasing your products, and what you can do to bridge the gap between delivering your product and getting paid, something which is quite important for a small and scaling consumer product business.
+Today Steven is going to share some valuable knowledge on how inventors, startups, and small manufacturers can understand how big buyers like wholesalers, distributors, and retailers use credit terms when purchasing your products and what you can do to bridge the gap between delivering your product and getting paid, something which is quite important for a small and scaling consumer product business.

 Today you will hear us talk about: